kramer003/Google-Cloud-Healthcare-API-Quickstart/README.md

 ### 0. Install Dependencies
 Please **[install](https://cloud.google.com/sdk/docs/install)** and **[initialize](https://cloud.google.com/sdk/docs/initializing)** the gcloud CLI.
 We will use the CLI to create, manage, and destroy our healthcare datasets.

-### 1. Setup Cloud Healthcare API
+### 1. Setup the Cloud Healthcare API
-The code in the following section can be found in the **[create_infrastructure.sh](github.com/kramer003/https://github.com/kramer003/Google-Cloud-Healthcare-API-Quickstart/code/Create_infrastructure.sh)** script.
+The code in the following section can be found in the **[create_infrastructure.sh](https://github.com/kramer003/Google-Cloud-Healthcare-API-Quickstart/blob/main/code/Create_infrastructure.sh)** script.
 Feel free to execute the entire script, or follow along section by section.

 The first step to using the Cloud Healthcare API is to setup a dataset, which acts as a centralized location for your healthcare data.
 The dataset can be configured as follows: